 Sanchez takes charge in Spain as tarnished Rajoy departs

-But Rajoy's departure after six years in office casts one of the euro zone's top four economies into an uncertain political landscape, just as another - Italy - pulled back from early elections.
+Rajoy's departure after six years in office may lead to a spell of political uncertainty in the euro zone's fourth-largest economy, just as the third-largest - Italy - pulls back from early elections.

-Sanchez won Friday's no-confidence motion by 180 votes to 169, with one abstention.
+"I am aware of the responsibility I am assuming, of the complex political moment our country is going through, and I will rise to all the challenges with humility and dedication," Sanchez told reporters.

+Sanchez, who became prime minister with only 84 seats for his Socialists in the 350-member assembly thanks to support from the hard-left Podemos and smaller nationalist parties, said he intends to steer the country through to mid-2020 when the parliamentary term ends.

-The 46-year-old's Socialist party holds just 84 seats in the 350-member assembly, making it unclear how long his administration can last.
+But his majority - the smallest for a Spanish government since the return to democracy following Francisco Franco's death in 1975, makes it unclear how long his administration can last.

-But his strong pro-European credentials, and the fact that Rajoy also ran a minority government, suggest fallout from any political ructions in one of the euro zone's fast-growing economies is likely to be limited.
+His strong pro-European credentials, and the fact that Rajoy also ran a minority government, suggest fallout from any political ructions is likely to be limited.

-Spain's stock market rose after the parliamentary vote, to trade nearly 2 percent higher on Thursday's close, while the country's borrowing costs fell.
+Spain's stock market rose after the parliamentary vote, to trade nearly 2 percent higher on Thursday's close, while the country's borrowing costs fell, soothed by Sanchez's commitment to respecting a fiscally conservative budget passed by Rajoy.

 "Sanchez has reiterated a commitment with European orthodoxy and budget control in Spain," UBS analysts said.
 "We do not anticipate a substantial impact on the pace of growth."